* To bring Canadian writers together with readers at a summer festival in Sechelt

 About SUNSHINE COAST FESTIVAL OF THE WRITTEN ARTS

-The Festival also works with a number of community partners to promote literacy, reading and writing in schools.
-Celebration of Authors, Books and Community (CABC) brings Canadian writers into Sunshine Coast classrooms to support and inspire student development as readers, writers and storyteller.
-Through CABC, we publish an annual adjudicated anthology of student writing.
-The 2019 edition attracted over 600 submissions of writing from students in grades K-12.
+The Festival also works with School District No. 46 to promote literacy, reading and writing in schools.
+Celebration of Authors, Books and Community (CABC) brings Canadian writers into Sunshine Coast classrooms to support and inspire student development as readers, writers and storytellers.
+Through CABC, we publish Coastal Voices, an annual adjudicated anthology of writing by Sunshine Coast elementary and Secondary School Students.

 The Festival has embarked on an ambitious fundraising initiative to increase its endowment funds, held by the Sunshine Coast Community Foundation, to $1,000,000 by 2022.
-We are currently close to $700,000 in donations and pledges!
+We have reached over $850,000 in donations and pledges!
 For more information about the Legacy of Literacy Endowment Campaign, please visit our website.